FGM/drupal-adminrss/README.txt

 http://www.webgeer.com/James

-Thanks to Fredrik Jonsson and Gabor Hojtsy for their modules adminblock and commentrss which were heavily used to
+Thanks to Fredrik Jonsson and Gabor Hojtsy for their modules adminblock and commentrss which were heavily used to.

 History
 -------

-2005-01-30
- - initial development
+2007-01-16 Port for Drupal 5 (osinet),
+  New format for the comment feed.
+  Direct links to feeds added in settings.
+  Install/uninstall procedures
+2006-01-30 Port for Drupal 4.7
+2005-01-30 Initial development for Drupal 4.6